VegaDeftwing/OpGuidesHugoSrc/content/Music/Effects/time.md

 Now, if we make the assumption that the response to that click - what is really called an **impulse response** is:

 * **Linear** - There's a nice input-to-output relationship with regards to amplitude - A quieter input would just make the same reverb, but quiter
-* **Time-Invariant** - The response to that impulse will be the same (or at least close enough, for reverb anyway) whever me make it
+* **Time-Invariant** - The response to that impulse will be the same (or at least close enough, for reverb anyway) whenever me make it

 We can record that result and use it as a reverb.
 How?
 Well think of each point as the volume of the reflections from the room of the original sound at that moment in time.
 It's like a map for when to play delays though the world craziest delay effect.
 But, we need that effect we can plug it into - that effect is called a **convolution**.